haocornell-ms/multimodal-text-linking/README.md

 - All dataset configurations are in the `dataset/buildin.py`.
 You need to update the paths to your dataset and annotations.
 Contact [Yijun Lin](https://linyijun.github.io/) if you want to use the pretraining datasets.
 We use [ICDAR24 MapText competition Rumsey dataset](https://rrc.cvc.uab.es/?ch=28) for finetuning and testing.
 - All config files are in the `configs` directory.
 You can modify hyperparameters or dataset settings.
 - You can download model weights from Google Drive: [Polygon Pretrain Weights](https://drive.google.com/drive/folders/1Qo0u1cVdrQ3vQOBH_PUGNF7BOjDbG3OP?usp=drive_link), [LIGHT Pretrain Weights](https://drive.google.com/drive/folders/1YhqYR7qjL0lp-gCnv0BYxin2FfvRdupD?usp=drive_link), [LIGHT Fintuned Weights](https://drive.google.com/drive/folders/16Ups2gbW7EVAttD17KPTF3V5O-_Zd96m?usp=drive_link)
+- We provide a [word-level spotting data](https://drive.google.com/drive/folders/1srQ5oOwa8Uzn6OkZkqzCdAC7SEaLt5r3?usp=drive_link) from [PALETTE](https://github.com/kartta-foundation/mapkurator-palette-doc) (as an input to the model).

 ## 🔗 References